Prefer Nighttime Work? Here Are 12 Jobs for Night Owls

 1. Freelance Writer

-While freelance writing is technically a business rather than a job, it’s an obvious one to include on this list, because you can write whenever your mind functions best.
-And yes, I’m writing this in the evening (just to make a point, as I’m actually more of a morning person).
+While freelance writing can be either a business or a job, it’s an obvious one to include on this list, because you can write whenever your mind functions best.
+The famous authors Franz Kafka, Vladimir Nabokov, and George Orwell were known to write at night.

-How much you’ll make depends on your ability to find good clients and how efficient you are.
-Although I’m usually paid by the article, I aim for at least $20 per hour.
+How much you’ll make as a freelance writer depends on your ability to find good clients and how efficient you are.

 2. Air Traffic Controller

 This is one of the most highly paid night shift jobs.
 The median annual wage for air traffic controllers is $127,920, according to the Bureau of Labor Statistics.